hansaem-kim/graph_it_project/README.md

 # Graph It

 ## Background
 As a math teacher, I found many students struggling with graphing linear equation.
-It is very unfortunate, because grahping linear equation is a must-have skill to comprehend not only Algebra 1 but any secondary school math courses.
+It is very unfortunate, because graphing linear equation is a must-have skill to comprehend not only Algebra 1 but any secondary school math courses.
 And that is why I decided to make a graphing game!

 Graph It is an educational game designed to facilitate learning on graphing equations.
 It promotes engaging and positive learning experience where students can discover how graph works.